There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Most of the fun in this movie stemmed from Hobbs, Shaw, and their relationship together.
-These two have very different styles, both during combat and in every day life, but they complement each other well.
-Now you definitely should not misread that last sentence.
-The two characters complement each other, but they absolutely do not compliment each other.
+These two characters had very different styles, both during combat and in every day life, but they complemented each other really well.
+You definitely should not misread that last sentence.
+The two characters complemented each other, but they certainly do not compliment each other.

-Both characters have massive egos, both characters have their own unique style and methods, and both dislike the other strongly.
-This results in constant banter between the two characters, and a constant game of them trying to one-up the other.
-They each see themselves as being better than the other, and although they share a common goal, that does not prevent them from trying to berate the other.
-They hate each other, yet complement each other really well and the two actors have pretty great on-screen chemistry.
+Both characters had massive egos, both characters had their own unique style and methods, and both disliked the other strongly.
+This resulted in constant banter between the two characters, and a constant game of them trying to one-up the other.
+They each saw themselves as being better than the other, and although they shared a common goal, that did not prevent them from trying to berate and belittle each other at every opportunity.
+They hated each other, yet their styles complemented each other really well, and the two actors had pretty great on-screen chemistry.
 All together, this made for a reluctant duo that was a lot of fun to watch.

 Con: The Plot & The Mission (-2pts)

-Okay, so these two things are really the same thing.
+Okay, so these two things were really the same thing.
 I know that it is unfair to go into a movie like this expecting a thought provoking plot.
-However, even with a movie that does not take itself very seriously, I still expect an at least half way decent plot.
-I expect the antagonist to have a goal that I understand (not one that I agree with) and a plan that makes sense for their goal.
-I also expect the same from the protagonists.
-On top of that, the plot gets bonus points if it feels original.
+However, even with movies that I know would not take themselves very seriously, I still expect an at least half way decent plot.
+I expect the antagonist to have a goal that I understand—even if I did not agree with it—and I expect them to have a plan that could get them closer to that goal.
+I also expected the same from the protagonists.

-This movie had far from an original plot, and it’s characters’ goals and plans definitely needed some work.
-Brixton had a pretty generic goal, he wanted to “save“ humanity, but his plan did not make any sense.
-He wanted to achieve his goal by unleashing a virus that would wipe out most of the population, claiming that people like him are the next step in evolution.
-However, he did not achieve his abilities through evolution, he achieved his abilities through cybernetic enhancements.
+This movie had far from an original plot, and its characters’ goals and plans definitely needed some work.
+Brixton had a pretty generic goal.
+He wanted to “save“ humanity, but his plan did not make any sense.
+He wanted to achieve his goal by unleashing a virus that would wipe out most of the population, claiming that people like himself were the next step in evolution, and that people like him would thrive in the new world he wanted to create.
+However, he did not achieve his abilities through evolution, as he instead achieved his abilities through cybernetic enhancements.
 Basically, his plan and his goal did not go together at all.
-The protagonists had a simple goal (stop Brixton) and their plan nade sense, but I did not get why Hobbs and Shaw had to be the ones to do it or why Dom (Vin Diesel’s character in the franchise) and his team would not have been involved.
-It did not hurt the movie much, due to the cheesy and over-the-top nature of the movie, but the plot was absolutely full of holes and issues as soon as you start taking a closer look at it.
+The protagonists had a simple goal—stop Brixton—and their plan made sense, but I did not get why Hobbs and Shaw had to be the ones to do it or why Dom—Vin Diesel’s character in the franchise—and his team would not have been involved.
+It did not hurt the movie much, due to the cheesy and over-the-top nature of the movie, but the plot was absolutely full of holes, holes that became obvious as soon as I started taking a closer look at the plot.

 Pro: Brixton & Hattie (+5pts)

 Brixton, was a formidable antagonist on paper, but Idris Elba gave him a pretty intimidating and charismatic screen presence.
-He was dangerous, that much was very clear, but Idris Elba gave the character the kind of personality that was threatening in the kind of way that made the movie so much more interesting whenever the character was on screen.
+He was dangerous, that much was very clear, but Idris Elba gave the character the kind of personality that was threatening in a way that made the movie so much more interesting whenever the character was on screen.
 Hattie could have been a very typical character, but Vanessa Kirby made the character so much more.
-She had pretty good chemistry with both Jason Statham and Dwayne Johnson, and I liked the tension that her being Shaw’s sister added to the relationship between Hobbs and Shaw (as if their relationship needed any more tension).
-I also thought Vanessa Kirby did a good job of carrying the plot of this movie and she did a great job of making me care about her character, when another actress could have easily been drowned by the over-the-top personalities from each of the main characters.
+She had pretty good chemistry with both Jason Statham and Dwayne Johnson, and I liked the tension that her being Shaw’s sister added to the relationship between Hobbs and Shaw—as if their relationship needed any more tension.
+I also thought Vanessa Kirby did a good job of carrying the plot of this movie and I thought she did a great job of making me care about her character, when another actress could have easily been drowned out by the over-the-top personalities from the two main characters.
 Hattie was able to hold her own in the story, and Vanessa Kirby did the same with her performance.

 Con: Brixton’s Abilities (-3pts)

-Brixton’s abilities were either dialed way up, or dialed way down, depending on what scene he was in at the time and what he was doing.
+Brixton’s abilities were either dialed way up, or dialed way down, depending on what scene he was in and what he was doing in that scene.
 I got the impression that the filmmakers made him really powerful, then later regretted how powerful they made him, so they made him pack less of a punch to give the protagonists a fighting chance.
-For example, we see Brixton severely damage the back of a truck with a single punch, and then we later see both main characters getting punched directly in the face, only to get back up quickly as if they had been hit by a normal man.
-It just seemed conveniently inconsistent.
+For example, we saw Brixton severely damage the back of a truck with a single punch, and then we later saw both main characters getting punched directly in the face, only to get back up relatively quickly, as if they had been hit by a normal man.
+The character’s power just seemed wildly inconsistent.

 Pro: Samoa & The Cameos (+4pts)

 The story brought its characters to Luke Hobbs' childhood home, Samoa.
-We meet his family and learn about his past, but I really just enjoyed the setting.
-It consisted of a few beautiful locations, and I really enjoyed the action sequences that took place there (although the overall action of the entire movie was pretty good).
-Setting part of this movie in Samoa was visually stunning, and it made this movie feel unique.
+We met his family and we learned about his past, but I really just enjoyed the setting.
+It consisted of a few beautiful locations, and I really enjoyed the action sequences that took place there—although the overall action of the entire movie was pretty good.
+Setting part of this movie in Samoa provided a visually stunning setting, and it made this movie feel pretty unique.

 On a somewhat unrelated note, there were also a number of cameos in this movie.
 I do not want to give them away, but they were both surprising and entertaining.
-Both major cameos also played a more significant role than I expected.
-They each had multiple comedic scenes that I really enjoyed.
+Both major cameos also played a more significant role than I expected, as they each had multiple comedic scenes that I really enjoyed.
 The filmmakers definitely did not need these cameos in the movie, but the movie was certainly better for it.

 Con: Realism (-2pts)

 This franchise has been no stranger to unrealistic stunts, but this movie had some exceptional ones.
 There was a parachute landing where the parachutes were deployed far too late and should have killed the characters who used them.
-There was another scene where Hobbs throws his arm out of a car window and catches a man who was riding in the opposite direction on a motorcycle (with Hobbs' arm not even wavering).
-There was yet another scene where Hobbs is holding down a helicopter by simply holding onto a chain.
-There were a number of other similarly unrealistic moments, and none are enough to hurt the movie on their own, but these things consistently took me out of the movie (albeit momentarily).
+There was another scene where Hobbs threw his arm out of a car window and caught a man who was riding in the opposite direction on a motorcycle—with Hobbs' arm not even wavering.
+There was another scene where Hobbs was holding down a helicopter by simply holding a chain hooked to its base.
+There were a number of other similarly unrealistic moments, and none were enough to hurt the movie on their own, but these things consistently took me out of the movie—even if just momentarily.

 Grade: B+ (85pts)

 Fast & Furious Presents: Hobbs & Shaw was a pretty entertaining movie.
 Was it realistic?
 Absolutely not, and was it cheesy?
 Absolutely, but it was quite a bit of fun.
-If you have seen the last movies in this franchise, then you know that these two characters are a lot of fun to see interacting with one another, and this movie is another example of that.
-Their constant banter, their competitiveness, their complementary styles, and the chemistry between the actors in these roles makes this pairing so much fun to watch.
+If you have seen the last movies in this franchise, then you know that these two characters are a lot of fun to see interacting with one another, and this movie was no exemption.
+Their constant banter, their competitiveness, their complementary styles, and the chemistry between the actors in these roles made this pairing a lot of fun to watch.
 While these two characters were entertaining the audience, Hattie and Brixton were the characters that kept the plot moving.

-I liked both characters (Hattie and Brixton), and I thought both actors did a good job with these characters, but the plot around them was a bit weak.
+I liked both Hattie and Brixton, and I thought both actors did a good job with these characters, but the plot around them was a bit weak.
 Brixton had his goal, and he had his plan, but the plan did not make any sense given what his goal was.
 The movie also had the typical, unrealistic moments that you have come to expect from this franchise.
 Fortunately, it had two strong, entertaining lead characters, plenty of entertaining action, some awesome cameos, and the stuff set in Samoa was awesome.
-It had some minor weaknesses, but was really a fun time at the movies.
+It had some minor weaknesses, but it was still a fun time at the movies.